Callum-OP/Piano-Teacher/README.md

 ## Minor issues
 --- Dark mode ---
 The colours and layout on dark mode specifically on the web on some mobile browsers does not look right compared to the intended look.
+For samsung internet I noticed the app was inconsistently darker, some falling notes and shadows were bright and others were not, this may be due to a filter that the browser creates that I can't fix.
+Either way users on mobile would ideally be using the app version on Google Play Store which displays fine.

 --- Audio ---
 If the user switches windows or tabs the audio and animation will stop playing.
 (Maybe it should automatically pause and resume instead?
 Alternatively see if it is possible for at least the audio to play when away from tab).